-Search on for man who killed 2 officers in Southern California
+Suspect in killing of 2 officers arrested

 Onlookers gathered at the Interstate 10 overpass as squad cars with flashing lights passed underneath them.

-Motorists lit their lights in solidarity.
+As police cars made their way down the interstate, motorists lit their lights in solidarity.